|Hours||Fall 2013: Tuesday 1:30-3pm and by appointment|

 Current Research Interests

-Frank Costigliola has taught at UConn since 1998.
-A recipient of fellowships from the Institute for Advanced Study in Princeton, the Guggenheim foundation, the National Endowment for the Humanities, and the Norwegian Nobel Institute, he received in 2002 the Chancellor's award for excellence in research and the Alumni Association's award for excellence in research.
-In 2009, he served as president of the Society for Historians of American Foreign Relations (SHAFR).
+Costigliola has received fellowships from the Institute for Advance Study at Princeton, the National Endowment for the Humanities, the Guggenheim Foundation, the Norwegian Nobel Institute, and the University of Connecticut Humanities Institute.
+In 2009 he served as president of the Society for Historians of American Foreign Relations.

 "Broken Circle: The Isolation of Franklin D. Roosevelt in World War II" in Diplomatic History (November 2008).